KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: Acknowledgment

 Funded by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) as part of Germany’s Excellence Strategy – EXC 2050/1 – Project ID 390696704 – Cluster of Excellence “Centre for Tactile Internet with Human-in-the-Loop” (CeTI) of Technische Universität Dresden.

 \begin{IEEEbiography}[{ }]{Pablo Alvarez Romeo} received the M.Sc. degree in Electronic Engineering from the University of Zaragoza, Zaragoza, Spain.
-He is currently a Research Associate with the Chair of Acoustics and Haptics, TU Dresden.
-His research interests include haptic interfaces and perception, robotics, mechatronics design and development, wearables, additive manufacturing and rapid prototyping. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mehmet Ercan Altinsoy} received the graduation degree in mechanical engineering from the Technical University of Istanbul, Istanbul, Turkey and the Ph.D. degree in electrical engineering from Ruhr-University Bochum, Bochum, Germany, in 2005.
-After receiving his Ph.D. degree, he was with HEAD Acoustics as a Consulting Engineer.
-Since 2006, he has been with TU Dresden, Dresden, Germany, where he is currently a Professor in acoustic and haptic engineering.
-His research interests include perception-based engineering, vibroacoustics, vehicle acoustics, electroacoustics, haptic interfaces, haptic perception, whole-body vibrations, product sound and vibration design.
-Dr. Altinsoy was a member of the International Graduate School for Neuroscience with Ruhr-University Bochum.
+He is currently a Doctoral researcher with the Chair of Acoustics and Haptics, TU Dresden.
+His research interests include haptic interfaces and perception, robotics, mechatronics design and development, wearables, additive manufacturing and rapid prototyping. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mehmet Ercan Altinsoy} received his degree in mechanical engineering from the Technical University of Istanbul and his Ph.D. in electrical engineering from Ruhr-University Bochum in 2005.
+After working as a consulting engineer at HEAD Acoustics, he joined TU Dresden in 2006, where he is currently Professor in Acoustic and Haptic Engineering.
+His research focuses on perception-based engineering, vibroacoustics, vehicle acoustics, and haptic interfaces.
 In 2018, he was awarded a Visiting Professorship from Tohoku University, Japan.
-He is a Lothar-Cremer Medalist of the Acoustical Society of Germany, DEGA.
-He is the Chairman of the Vehicle NVH Expert Committee of DEGA and one of the core team members of the Cluster of Excellence Centre for Tactile Internet with Human-in-the-Loop. \end{IEEEbiography}
+He is a Lothar-Cremer Medalist of DEGA, Chairman of the DEGA Vehicle NVH Expert Committee, and a core member of the Cluster of Excellence Centre for Tactile Internet with Human-in-the-Loop. \end{IEEEbiography}